prrincetomar/prrincetomar/README.md

-- 👋 Hi, I’m @prrincetomar
+- 👋 Hi, I’m Prince Tomar
 - 👀 I’m interested in ...
-DSA in C
+DSA in C language
 - 🌱 I’m currently learning ...
-C
+C language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... prrincetomar
+- 📫 How to reach me ... @prrincetomar
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 prrincetomar/prrincetomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.